Ally and the Rhino

 Rhino sanctuaries such as Care for Wild are dedicated to rescuing, rehabilitating and protecting orphaned rhinos.
 The ultimate goal is to rewild the orphans they rescue, helping to give the rhinos they save the opportunity to return to the wild.

 Ally’s experience in learning about the struggles rhinos face and her work to volunteer with these gentle creatures helps to inspire a sense of compassion.
 Her experiences also help to show that adults and children have the power to get involved and make a difference.

-This book is written for children and adults.
 Ally and her new friend, the rhino, teach us about the huge impact poaching has on our wildlife, in a way that children can understand.
 Simple black and white illustrations are used to show that there are no grey areas when it comes to the protection of Africa’s endangered wildlife.

-20% of all proceeds from the sale of the Ally and the Rhino conservation book for children will be donated to Care for Wild to help them continue the work they do for orphaned rhinos.
+20% of all proceeds from the sale of the Ally and the Rhino conservation book will be donated to Care for Wild to help them continue the work they do for orphaned rhinos.